Skip to main content

 Do you qualify?

-You may qualify for Better Jobs Ontario if you either:
+You may qualify for Better Jobs Ontario if you have either been:

-• Have not been laid-off but have been unemployed for six months or longer and are part of a low-income household
+• Unemployed for 12 weeks or longer and are part of a low-income household (but have not been laid off)

-You can still apply if you receive either:
+You can still apply if you receive any of the following forms of income assistance:

 • Employment Insurance (EI)